-5.4 H.265 support
+4.4 H.265 support

-Zipstream has now been extended to support the latest global video encoding standard H.265.
-However, H.265 has been developed for noiseless broadcast video and is not yet fully adapted for surveillance, where, for example, difficult lighting conditions are common.
+Zipstream supports the latest global video encoding standard H.265.
+However, H.265 has been developed for noiseless broadcast video and is not yet fully adapted for video surveillance, where, for example, difficult lighting conditions are common.
+Also, H.265 support in encoders and browsers is still limited.